Average Rating 4.2/5

 Use on LIPS:

 Staying power on the lips isn't particularly impressive from a "true stain" point of view - I don't find that it lasts all day (including eating meals and drinking etc.) however it definitely lasts a good few hours, and the fade is slow and even.
-Once it's dry, if you apply a chapstick like lip balm to it, there will only be slight transfer of color onto the lip balm.
-(I don't witness any kissing transfer from this at all once it's dry, with or without balm, based on back-of-the-hand tests.)
-Without adding lip balm, this is drying on its own, however not to the extent of more traditional stains that I have experienced.
-Adding balm does not seem to adversely effect the lasting time or the amount of color on the lips.
-I think people who don't have much need for moisture on their lips would be fine wearing this solo, however others like me who typically use lip balm to keep their lips moisturized will want to top it with something.
+Once it's dry, if you apply a balm to it, there will only be slight transfer of color onto the lip balm.
+Without adding lip balm, this is *drying* on its own, however not to the extent of some more traditional stains that I have experienced.
+Adding balm does not seem to adversely effect the lasting time or the amount of color on the lips, but it's not enough to really sort out the dryness for me.
+I think people who don't have much need for moisture on their lips would be fine wearing this, however others like me with dry lips will find it only okay to use if their lips are in good condition.

 I don't find that the color on the lips is at all too bold.
 On my fairly lightly pigmented (cool pinkish) lips the color is a sheer coral-pink.
 You can build up more intensity, but I haven't yet built it up far enough to be hard to wear for daytime.
 It can definitely be a MLBB shade especially if worn sheerly, and seem to put a bit of 'life' back into my lips (which can tend towards the purpley-side at times).

 The packaging is acceptable, but moderately cheap looking/feeling.
-The lower part of the bottle is glass, but covered in a metallic orange coating of some sort, and printed with pink waves, and white writing.
 It's cute.
-At the moment it seems like this will hold up, but if it flakes or chips, I will come back and remove points from packaging.
+At the moment it seems like this will hold up.
 The lid is plastic and white, and that's the main place where the cheap-ish feel/look comes from.
 It's just a bit too "budget nail polish".
-Obviously, though, this is a matter of taste, so I won't fault the nailpolish mirroring concept on a fundamental level … just that the cap is a bit tooooo plastic for my taste.
-The brush is a fairly standard nailpolish brush, on par with most drug-store nailpolishes.
+The brush is a fairly standard nailpolish brush.
 (I actually painted a nail with cha cha tint so that I could mentally compare the brush to others I've used, LOL).
-The fact of the matter is that in terms of the brush, it just doesn't matter, because its only real function is removing product from the bottle for your use.
-I think realistically you'll either be applying this with fingers (as I do) or makeup brushes (I wouldn't use it with a light-colored natural hair brush for risk of staining, through).
-For this reason, I give the brush points for being a fairly sanitary way to get product out of the bottle, but I'm not crazy about it for two reasons: First because anyone who's used nailpolish knows that when this bottle gets low, getting product out will become difficult.
-Resorting to things like dipping Q-tips (cotton buds) into the stain would be wasteful.
-Secondly, the brush picks up far too much product for one use, so careful manipulation, and wiping of the brush against the sides of the bottle, etc. is going to be a part of using this.
-There are other forms of packaging that may have been more efficient.
+But the brush's only real function is removing product from the bottle for your use.
+The brush picks up far too much product for one use, so careful manipulation, and wiping of the brush against the sides of the bottle, etc. is going to be a part of using this.

-PPS - a single thin coat of Cha Cha Tint dries smoothly onto the nail with a fairly even satin-matte sort of finish.
+PS - a single thin coat of Cha Cha Tint dries smoothly onto the nail with a fairly even satin-matte sort of finish.
 It's sheer, showing both visible nail line and cuticle crescents … but pretty.
 I reckon you could top it with a clear coat and actually wear it this way if you really wanted to.
-However, if you do, I would suggest trying a base-coat, as it does stain the nail (more of a red-pink stain than a coral one) after being washed off, in a way that isn't entirely unattractive, but which could prompt someone to ask if you closed your finger in the car door.
-The more you know, the farther you go!
+However, if you do, I would suggest using a base-coat, as it does stain the nail (more of a red-pink stain than a coral one) after being washed off, in a way that isn't entirely unattractive, but which could prompt someone to ask if you closed your finger in the car door.